Revisiting the Initial Steps in Adaptive Gradient Descent Optimization: Experiments

 \subsection{Further Discussion of the Proposed Initialization Method}

-\textbf{Training curve.} We compare the training curves of Vanilla Adam and Adam with random initialization $v_{0,rnd}$, as it is more computationally efficient \footnote{ We note that, The training behavior of $v_{0,data}$ is similar to $v_{0,rnd}$.}.
+\textbf{Training curve.} We compare the training curves of Vanilla Adam and Adam with random initialization $v_{0,rnd}$, as it is more computationally efficient.
 In the CIFAR-10 image classification task in \cref{fig:cifar10_acc}, while Adam $v_{0,rnd}$ exhibits slightly lower accuracy in the initial steps, it achieves more stable convergence and higher final accuracy.
 For the Penn Treebank language modeling task in \cref{fig:ptb_ppl}, Adam $v_{0,rnd}$ results in lower perplexity at convergence compared to Vanilla Adam.
 For Transformer models on the IWSLT'14 DE-EN machine translation dataset (with warmup) in \cref{fig:transformer_ppl}, Adam $v_{0,rnd}$ demonstrates faster convergence, more stable optimization, and lower perplexity at the end of training.

-\textbf{Loss landscape.} To further explore converged behavior of Adam with $v_{0,rnd}$, we visualize the loss landscapes around the convergent points of Transformer models trained with Vanilla Adam and Adam $v_{0,rnd}$ on the IWSLT'14 DE-EN machine translation task.
+\textbf{Loss landscape.} To further explore the converged behavior of Adam with $v_{0,rnd}$, we visualize the loss landscapes around the convergent points of Transformer models trained with Vanilla Adam and Adam $v_{0,rnd}$ on the IWSLT'14 DE-EN machine translation task.
 The loss landscape is plotted along two normalized random directions.
 As shown in \cref{fig:loss_landscape}, the loss landscape for Adam $v_{0,rnd}$ is flatter than that for Vanilla Adam.
 A flatter loss landscape is often indicative of better generalization performance \cite{he2019asymmetric,zhou2020towards}.
 Although the training losses of Vanilla Adam and Adam $v_{0,rnd}$ are comparable, the flatter landscape for Adam $v_{0,rnd}$ explains its superior testing accuracy.
+Moreover, as discussed in \cref{sec:ap_lmc}, there is no linear mode connectivity between the solutions found by Vanilla Adam and those found using the proposed initialization strategy.

-\textbf{Ablation study} The scaling factor $\sigma$ is a key hyperparameter in the proposed initialization method \cref{eq:adam_init,eq:data_init}.
+\textbf{Ablation study.} The scaling factor $\sigma$ is a key hyperparameter in the proposed initialization method \cref{eq:adam_init,eq:data_init}.
 To evaluate the impact of $\sigma$,we conducted an ablation study on the CIFAR-10 image classification task, as summarized in \cref{tab:ablation_sigma}.
 The results show that for a wide range of $\sigma$ values, such as $\sigma \in [1, 1000]$, the performance consistently outperforms zero initialization.
 This highlights the robustness and tuning-friendly nature of the proposed approach, as it achieves stable improvements across different $\sigma$ settings.